Frequently Asked Questions

 - They are lateral flow test kits approved by the TGA for supply in Australia and meet all of the import conditions published on BICON; or

-Personal use only includes: a three-month supply for use by the person importing the goods; or for use by any spouse, de facto partner, child, parent or sibling of the person importing the goods.
+By 'personal use' the department means: a three-month supply for use by the person importing the goods; or for use by any spouse, de facto partner, child, parent or sibling of the person importing the goods.

-Note personal consignments of COVID-19 RAT kits that are not approved for supply in Australia by the TGA (i.e. listed on the ARTG) may be referred to the TGA for assessment upon arrival in Australia.
+Note personal consignments of COVID-19 RAT kits that are not approved for supply in Australia by the TGA (i.e., listed on the ARTG) may be referred to the TGA for assessment upon arrival in Australia.

 Information about ARTG listed COVID-19 RAT kits is available on the Therapeutic Goods Administration website.